 7. Use a garden shed for storage

-All storage buildings – sheds and greenhouses – need sufficient area around them as access and workspace.
+All storage buildings – whether you are planning a shed or looking at greenhouse ideas – need sufficient space around them as access and workspace.

 8. Learn how to de-clutter